ersilia-os/isaura/README.md

 ## License

-This repository is open-sourced under [the GPL-3 License](https://github.com/ersilia-os/ersilia/blob/master/LICENSE).
-Please [cite us](https://github.com/ersilia-os/ersilia/blob/master/CITATION.cff) if you use it.
+This repository is open-sourced under [the GPL-3 License](https://github.com/ersilia-os/isaura/blob/master/LICENSE).

 ## About Us